rmporsch/rmporsch.github.io/_posts/2023-11-18-MBA-Thesis.md

 new knowledge.
-Interestingly, some corporations have aimed to combine open innovation networks and formal strategic alliances by creating formal arrangements with informal innovation hubs, blurring the distinction between these two innovation strategies [@shaikh2019].
+Interestingly, some corporations have aimed to combine open innovation networks and formal strategic alliances by creating formal arrangements with informal innovation hubs, blurring the distinction between these two innovation strategies {% cite shaikh2019 %}.

 ![Structural approach to software development.
-Modified based on [@west2006]](images/Innovation-Structures.excalidraw.png)
+Modified based on
+{% cite west2006 %}](images/Innovation-Structures.excalidraw.png)

 [\[fig:structural\_approach\]]{#fig:structural_approach
 label="fig:structural_approach"}

-For example, the popular open-source operating system Linux [@linux], which Linus Torvalds started as a hobby project, was initially developed by a community of individual developers.
-Today, the Linux project is formalized into an independent foundation and receives contributions from individuals and over 200 corporations alike [@ahmad2021], making it a community of corporate and individual contributors.
-This corporate involvement goes beyond code contributions and includes community building and project governance [@bonaccorsi2007].
+For example, the popular open-source operating system Linux {% cite linux %}, which Linus Torvalds started as a hobby project, was initially developed by a community of individual developers.
+Today, the Linux project is formalized into an independent foundation and receives contributions from individuals and over 200 corporations alike {% cite ahmad2021 %}, making it a community of corporate and individual contributors.
+This corporate involvement goes beyond code contributions and includes community building and project governance {% cite bonaccorsi2007 %}.

 Next to co-creating OSS projects within a network, some firms may decide to open-source internal software to the public.
-This *inside-out* transformation of internal intellectual properties (IP) can aim to lower development cost [@west2006].
-However, corporate control over the future direction of the software is often tightly maintained within these transformations [@west2006; @west2014; @vanhaverbeke2006].
-This control does not necessarily require ownership as firms can donate their IP to an independent foundation, giving up formal control over the project while remaining a dominating contributor and steering the direction of the project [@honeypot2022; @zhang2020a].
+This *inside-out* transformation of internal intellectual properties (IP) can aim to lower development cost {% cite west2006 %}.
+However, corporate control over the future direction of the software is often tightly maintained within these transformations {% cite west2006; @west2014; @vanhaverbeke2006 %}.
+This control does not necessarily require ownership as firms can donate their IP to an independent foundation, giving up formal control over the project while remaining a dominating contributor and steering the direction of the project {% cite honeypot2022; @zhang2020a %}.

 At last, *outside-in* innovation processes in the context of OSS are often aimed at bringing in software developed by independent developers or other corporations.
-Specifically, firms might 'free ride' on existing OSS projects to support their internal software ecosystem, building on top of industry-validated and proven software [@kumar2011].
-For example, many firms are utilizing smaller open-source projects maintained by only a few independent developers to support crucial infrastructure or network security [@silic2016].
+Specifically, firms might 'free ride' on existing OSS projects to support their internal software ecosystem, building on top of industry-validated and proven software {% cite kumar2011 %}.
+For example, many firms are utilizing smaller open-source projects maintained by only a few independent developers to support crucial infrastructure or network security {% cite silic2016 %}.
 These firms rely on community contributors or other organizations to fix software bugs or security issues within these OSS.

-In their paper, [@vanhaverbeke2008] argued that some firms may use OSS to cope with innovation risks and uncertainty by making small investments to create options for the company.
+In their paper, {% cite vanhaverbeke2008 %} argued that some firms may use OSS to cope with innovation risks and uncertainty by making small investments to create options for the company.
 Specifically, firms may contribute small amounts to a project without fully integrating the